reinerb/todo-app/README.md

 - Allow users to sort tasks in the main list
 - Use categories to group and sort tasks
-- Make full-stack, using NextJS and Firebase
+- Refactor as a full-stack application, using NextJS and Firebase